 - records should subsequently be shared within five working days.
-Documents should ideally be delivered by hand and marked 'confidential - for the attention of the addressee only'.
+Documents should ideally be delivered by hand and marked 'confidential for the attention of the addressee only'.
 Where this is not possible, documents should be sent recorded delivery and a receipt obtained.
-If documents are to be sent electronically, they must be password protected and sent by secure email only - if a case/concern is historic, professional judgement should be used as to whether information is shared or not, in line with data protection guidelines and child protection procedures, on a case-by-case basis.
-A chronology should be shared as a minimum in most cases unless initial concerns were unsubstantiated and there have been no subsequent issues.
+If documents are to be sent electronically, they must be password protected and sent by secure email only - if a case/concern is historic, professional judgement should be used as to whether information is shared or not, in line with data protection guidelines and child protection procedures, on a case by case basis.
+A chronology should be shared as a minimum in most cases, unless initial concerns were unsubstantiated and there have been no subsequent issues.
 The receiving establishment should be invited to request further information if needed at a later stage.
-The decision to share or not share and the reason for such should be recorded - the responsibility for transfer of child protection records is always that of the originating establishment - where the receiving establishment is not known, the Early Years Safeguarding and Welfare Officer (EYSWO) should be contacted in the first instance.
-The EYSWO will endeavour to establish the child's new school or setting to allow for sharing of child protection information - where a new/receiving setting has concerns that a child has been subject to previous child protection involvement, and information has not been made available, the EYSWO can be asked to undertake a background check.
+The decision to share or not share and the reason for such should be recorded - The responsibility for transfer of child protection records is always that of the originating establishment - Where the receiving establishment is not known, the Early Years Safeguarding and Welfare Officer should be contacted in the first instance.
+The Early Years Safeguarding and Welfare Officer will endeavour to establish the child's new school or setting to allow for sharing of child protection information - Where a new/receiving setting has concerns that a child has been subject to previous child protection involvement, and information has not been made available, the Early Years Safeguarding and Welfare Officer can be asked to undertake a background check.
 This will involve a check of child protection records held by Children, Young People and Families and/or the identification of any previous setting where applicable.
-This information will be shared on a need-to-know basis only. - original or certified copies of all child protection records should be retained for a minimum of 25 years and held securely either hard copy or electronically.
+This information will be shared on a need to know basis only - Original or certified copies of all child protection records should be retained for a minimum of 25 years and held securely either hard copy or electronically.
 Records should be securely disposed of after this time and a record of disposal kept.
-Paper records should be shredded, and electronic records securely deleted. - where a child is referred to an early year setting by a Children's Centre, or vice versa, child protection information should be shared, including a chronology as a minimum requirement.
+Paper records should be shredded and electronic records securely deleted where a child is referred to an early years setting by a Children's Centre, or vice versa, child protection